PabloMartinezPancorbo/snakeproject/README.md

 ```bash
 poetry shell
 ```
--   If you don't have poetry already install, you may run:
+- If you don't have poetry already install, you first may run:
 ```bash
     curl -sSL https://install.python-poetry.org | python3 -
 ```